MischeviousMoroccan14/RiseJavabackend/README.md

 This was found inside the rise client source code, and has been there for five months.
 The filetype is supported by 7zip and you can extract through that.
+( this backend is deprecated and replaced by one made in rust )